lukasz-cpu/java-learning-materials/README.md

 - [R. Sedgewick - Algorithms](https://www.amazon.com/gp/product/032157351X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=algs4-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=032157351X) - Another very good book.
 I recommend this book - because all examples are writen in Java.
 There is also ~200 pages about Java language - so it's perfect choice if you're learning Java.

+- [Implementation of majority algorithms](https://github.com/TheAlgorithms/Java) - all in Java.
+You can select random one and figure out how it works.

 ## Hibernate